 Watch the full seminar here:

-Prainsack B, Voigt T (2021).
+Voigt T, Prainsack B (2021).
 “For-profit companies don’t care about patients’ well-being” Data and sharing in Germany.
-A part of the Engagement and Society Research Seminar Webinar Series.
+A part of the Engagement & Society Research Seminar Webinar Series.
 10 November.
 Online